caldwell/http-log-to-statsd/README.md

 field, which may be used to add arbitrary suffixes to the stat names.
 For instance, telgraf/influx users might want to add `",sometag=somevalue"` to inject custom tags.

+The log fields are now customizable using a (very terse) log notation (see the 'Log Line Format' section).

+*Note*: The examples shown here for configuring nginx and apache match the stats from the older, hardcoded version of the program.
+If you previously used that version then *you will need to update your nginx/apache configurations to use the new log format*.

 ## Building from source: